VisionRetro/RetroPoint/README.md

 }
 ```

 Chat with Code
-I want the bullet points be left aligned
+`I want the bullet points be left aligned`

-change the alignment of the slides to be left
+Apply the changes.

 ## Point 3 —> Point 4 Michael Script: